Having the most discounts or charging the lowest prices is hurting landscapers when it comes to pricing.

 To maintain a good relationship with customers and have a successful launch, talk with them over the phone, instead of email, but don’t give them too much information.

-“They know that costs rise along with inflation,” Pototschnik says.
+“They know that costs rise along with inflation,” He says.
 “Remind them why they choose you instead of everyone else in the market, and remind them of the value they get from you at this price point that they can’t get somewhere else.”

 STEP THREE – STAYING CURRENT